ismailsergengocmen/Pictureit/group/meetingslog.md

 -->Faruk will work on combining Ahmed's part and his part.(So that task part will be completed) -->Mehmet Ali will work on changing user profile photo.
 -->Ahmed Salih will work on Search activity and tag system.

+### Meeting ~ (18/05/2020, 1.5hour)
+**Present:** Mehmet Ali was missing
+**Discussion:**
+We talked about the general structure of the database and how we should create it so that we can achieve our goals.
+Then we talked about the last remaining tasks of our app.
+**ToDo:**
+-->Sergen will work with help fragment.
+-->Faruk will work with onclick method of the gridview which is in the search activity -->Mehmet Ali was missing.
+-->Ahmed Salih will work on general structure of the database/storage and its methods.